US lauds Ghana as ‘democratic model and an exporter of security’

 Addressing the media on Friday, October 11, 2024, in Accra, she said: “Last week in Washington, we had a bilateral high-level security dialogue” with a delegation led by Ghana’s Minister of National Security Albert Kan Dapaah.

-Present also were “the Minister of Defence [Dominic Nitiwul], the National Security coordinator, and delegation of security officials,” she added.
+Present also were “the Minister of Defence [Dominic Nitiwul], the National Security coordinator, and a delegation of security officials,” she added.

 The “great talks” had “was a way of demonstrating that Ghana really is foundational for the United States in West Africa,” Ambassador Palmer highlighted.